The Downward Spiral tells about the fall of a man

-In 1994 Trent Reznor emerged again from his own abyss of drug addiction and depression to give his wicked machine-like musical project Nine Inch Nails a second child: The Downward Spiral.
+In 1994 Trent Reznor emerged again from his abyss of drug addiction and depression to give his wicked machine-like musical project Nine Inch Nails a second child: The Downward Spiral.
 As the title suggests, the record is a concept album about the fall of a man in a nihilistic spiral of depression leading to a never-ending void.

 Atheism and dark existential shades

 Stylistically the project follows the narration conveyed by the expressionist lyrics.
 The first 6 tracks of the album show the angry and witty nihilistic sides of the protagonist (the acknowledging in Heresy of the fact that “God is Dead/And no one cares/If There is a hell/ I’ll meet you there”).
 The tone of the record shifts between violent atheism and dark existential shades.
 There is plenty of biblical and religious imagery and metaphors throughout the whole project.
-In Closer, for instance, the protagonist finds an ephemeral shelter for his own messed-up ego in brutal and dehumanized sex acts: “I wanna fuck you like an animal/ I wanna feel you from the inside/My whole existence is flawed/You get me closer to God”.
+In Closer, for instance, the protagonist finds an ephemeral shelter for his own messed-up ego in brutal and dehumanized sex acts: “I wanna fuck you like an animal/ I wanna feel you from the inside/My whole existence is flawed/You get me closer to God.”

 The metamorphosis is complete

-The second section of the album is the more complex.
-After The Becoming and I Do Not Want This, in Big Man With a Gun, the protagonist’s metamorphosis into its own antagonist (“Mr. Self-Destruct”) is complete.
+The second section of the album is more complex.
+After The Becoming and I Do Not Want This, in Big Man With a Gun, the protagonist’s metamorphosis into his antagonist (“Mr. Self-Destruct”) is complete.
 He finally gave up to the madness approaching inside his head: “Held against your forehead/And I’ll make you suck it/Maybe I’ll put a hole in your head/You know, just for the fuck of it.”

 Life as a tragedy